 Gokyo Lake

 Gokyo Lakes are oligotrophic lakes situated in Sagarmatha National Park at an elevation of 4700-5000 meters above sea level.
 The Gokyo Lakes are made from a combination of 19 lakes, six of which are major lakes and are the highest freshwater lakes in the world.
-The largest of the six lakes is Thonak Lake.
 In 2007, these lakes were designated as a Ramsar Site.
 The Gokyo Lakes are in the Khumjung Village Development Committee in the Solukhumbu District in the Sagarmatha Zone of Nepal's northeastern region.
-Gokyo Cho, also known as Dudh Pokhari, is the largest of the Gokyo Lakes, covering 42.9 hectares.
-Similarly, with a surface area of 65.07 hectares, Thonak Cho is the largest lake.
-Gyazumpa Cho is 29 hectares in size, while Tanjung Cho is 16.95 hectares and Ngojumba Cho is 14.39 hectares in size.

 It is one of the most well-known tourist destinations.
 It offers a fantastic view of Mount Everest, Lhotse, Cho Oyu, and Makalu, as well as the Ngozumpa glacier, Nepal's largest glacier, at above 8000 meters.
 More importantly, it allows visitors to see the Sagarmatha National Park's endangered flora and fauna.
 The magnificent Gokyo Valley, panoramic views of Mount Everest and other peaks from Gokyo Ri (5357m), brilliant glacier lakes, and views of the vivid turquoise high-altitude lakes are the main attractions of the places, which will undoubtedly enchant every traveler.